SteveMuiyuro/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script prints the type of the file named
 This script creates a link
-This script copies unique files from the current directory to the parent directory
+This script copies unique files from the current directory to the parent directory This script moves all files starting with a capital letter